 So in short, yes.
 Cotton production really is that bad.
 It pollutes the environment, destroys ecosystems, can be a danger to workers and nearby populations, creates significant carbon emissions, and is a huge part of the overall textile industry.
 It’s been called the world’s dirtiest crop.

 Well it helps with some of them some of the time.

 What does “organic cotton” really mean?
 By itself, almost nothing.
-Words like “natural” “organic” and even in some cases “biodegradeable” have different meanings in different localities — and I mean that can cut both ways.
+Words like “natural” “organic” and even in some cases “biodegradable” have different meanings in different localities — and that can cut both ways.
 I was recently on a call with a founder of a company that patented a new technology for recycling polyester and producing biodegradable polyester — which they cannot even advertise as biodegradable polyester in the state of California, only “biodegradability enhanced”.
 The point is that what “organic” means by itself can vary significantly in different places, with some having stricter regulations and others having almost none.

 The way to cut through this is third-party certifications.
 If you’re paying a premium for organic cotton products then take the moment to check the website for one or both of these certifications:

 Organic Content Standard (OCS) or Global Organic Textile Standard (GOTS)

 These two have some overlap, but also mean different things, which can be relevant depending on what you care about.

 OCS is a lighter certification: It creates standards for what constitutes organics, which include things for the organic contents like no genetically modified organisms, constraints on energy and water consumption, limitations on CO2 emissions, and (perhaps most importantly) banning synthetic fertilizer and hazardous pesticides.

 Unfortunately even with these requirements, this is only a content label certification — basically meaning that the product contains organic fibers — and it allows blending, meaning the fabric only has to have 5% organic fibers to satisfy its criteria.